Mobile impurity coupled to correlated lattice bosons: Crossing the superfluid–Mott insulator transition at fixed impurity–bath coupling

-The winding estimator of the impurity and bath-superfluid density in Fig.~\ref{fig:attWinding} provide a complementary view of the same compressibility-controlled crossover.
+The winding estimator of the impurity and bath superfluid density in Fig.~\ref{fig:attWinding} provide a complementary view of the same compressibility-controlled crossover.
 In the superfluid regime the impurity winding $\langle W_{\mathrm{imp}}^{2}\rangle$ is clearly finite, consistent with a mobile light polaron dressed by an extended density halo.
-As $U_{\mathrm{b}}/t$ is increased and the bath superfluid density $\rho_{\mathrm{b}}$ collapses at the SF–MI transition, the winding is increases even for the largest $U_{\mathrm{b}}/t$ considered.
-This confirms that, for $U_{\mathrm{ib}}/t=-8.0$, the impurity evolves into a nearly free defect whose weak residual dressing is captured by the small but finite cumulative bath-density deformation in $\Delta N(R)$ and the short-ranged correlator $C_{\mathrm{ib}}(R)$.
+As $U_{\mathrm{b}}/t$ is increased and the bath superfluid density $\rho_{\mathrm{b}}$ collapses at the SF--MI transition, the impurity winding increases and remains finite for the largest $U_{\mathrm{b}}/t$ considered.
+This confirms that, for $U_{\mathrm{ib}}/t=-8.0$, the impurity evolves into a nearly free defect whose weak residual dressing is captured by the small cumulative bath-density deformation in $\Delta N(R)$ and the short-ranged correlator $C_{\mathrm{ib}}(R)$.